Shipwright/daveas.github.io/_posts/2014-01-04-Back-to-Bootstrapping.markdown

 date: 2014-01-04
 category: archive
 tags:
-- startups
+- Startups
-- funding
+- Funding
-- bootstrapping
+- Bootstrapping
-- willowlist
+- Willowlist
 excerpt: "By way of a mutual friend I was introduced to one of the better known developers (among entrepreneurial circles) in Nashville.
 We met up at Pinewood Social (which rocks by the way) to talk about Willow List.
 I laid out what we did and..."
 ---